 - Be efficient – Knowing how to spend your time studying will help you prepare for your exam quicker.
 Review your state insurance exam outline to determine which concepts hold more weight on the state exam and focus your time accordingly.

 - Reward yourself – Whether it’s at the end of the day or during a study break, reward yourself for staying focused and steadfast during your study session.
-Respond to that text message, check your social networks, grab a little snack.
+Respond to that text message, check your social networks, and grab a little snack.
 Small rewards are great motivators for a job well done and will help in making the entire learning process more enjoyable.

-- Plan for possible setbacks – Daily responsibilities will find its way into your study schedule.
+- Plan for possible setbacks – Daily responsibilities will find their way into your study schedule.
 This is to be expected.
 While you may have set your goal to be fully prepared for your insurance exam within a two-week period, do not become frustrated if some additional time is needed.
 It is always best to take a little extra time to be completely prepared rather than to rush into the exam.
 In addition, it is not the end of the world if you fail the state exam.
 Maybe you had an off day, maybe you’re not the test-taking type.
 Upon completing your state insurance exam you will be presented with a printout illustrating your results.
 Review the printout from the testing center to see which sections need additional attention, but do not neglect those sections for which you did well.
 Each exam will be different from the next, so it is important that you keep all concepts fresh in your mind for your next attempt.

 For information and tips on what to expect on the state insurance exam, feel free to visit our Top Insurance License Exam Tips post.